Energy Efficiency Advice Page

 - Wear thermal clothing, it is light and comfortable and means that you can be very comfortable with a lower temperature.
 If you keep the temperature slightly lower, the savings in energy use can be surprising.

 - Use air conditioning (if possible) as the main source of heating but turn if off or lower the heating set point when you are not in.
 Set the air conditioning to heat only (otherwise it can start cooling when you change the temerature or when the sun comes out etc).
-If the outside temperature is very cold use a fireplace (if you have one) instead as the air conditioning is not as efficent when it is extremely cold.
+If the outside temperature is very cold use a fire (if you have one) instead as the air conditioning is not as efficent when it is extremely cold.

 - Exercise, you will feel warmer as well as being healthier.